AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/page-versions.md

 1. Use the date and time selector at **Latest Versions at Date** to select another version of the tree - the one to be restored.

-1. If the flag **Preserved Non Versioned Pages** is active (selected), then any non-versioned pages will be maintained and not impacted by the restore.
-If the flag is unselected, then they will be removed as they did not exist in the versioned tree.
+1. Set the flag **Preserved Non Versioned Pages** as required:

+   * If active (selected), then any non-versioned pages will be maintained and not impacted by the restore.

+   * If inactive (unselected), then any non-versioned pages will be removed as they did not exist in the versioned tree.

 1. Select **Restore** for the selected version of the tree to be restored as the *current* version.